JohannesWiesner/workshop_cimh/workshop/outro/outro.md

 If you joined the containerization workshop, then check out [neurodocker](https://github.com/ReproNim/neurodocker).
 This project aims to provide an easier way to create personalized Docker containers.
 The CSP-group is already using neurodocker behind the scenes in their [csp_docker](https://github.com/JohannesWiesner/csp_docker) repo.

+## Nisupply helps you dealing with unstructured datasets
+Every encountered a situation where you were handed over a very messy dataset?
+[Nisupply](https://github.com/JohannesWiesner/nisupply) can help you with finding files of interest and bring them in a more structured format so your data analysis becomes less frustrating.